golioth/docs/docs/hardware/3-esp32/2-quickstart/5-windows.md

 #### Python3

-1. From the command line type `python3`
+1. Open the command line by hitting the Windows key, typing `cmd.exe` and pressing enter.
+2. Type `python3`
-2. If python3 is installed, the interpreter will open and display the version.
+3. If python3 is installed, the interpreter will open and display the version.
 Type `exit()` to exit.
-3. If python3 is not installed, the Windows Store will automatically open and offer to install it.
-Alternatively you can [download Python3 directly](https://www.python.org/downloads/windows/) and install it manually.
+4. If python3 is not installed, the Windows Store will automatically open and offer to install it.
+    * Test it: Go back to to the command line, type `python3` to launch then interpreter, `exit()` to exit.
+    * Alternatively you can [download Python3 directly](https://www.python.org/downloads/windows/) and install it manually.

 #### Package Manager: Chocolatey